 In 2001, Kola examined the grounds of Sobibor, definitively locating seven large graves and several camp buildings.
 In 2007, notable Israeli archeologist Yoram Haimi, alongside several other archaeologists, conducted an investigation at Sobibor.
 They too located many artifacts and mapped the location of camp buildings.
 Haimi’s work at Sobibor is ongoing and has been recently documented in a report.
 In 2012, he was requested to do additional archeological work so that a new memorial could be erected.

 As stated above, already in 1945 the Central Commission for Investigation of German Crimes in Poland conducted an investigation of the Treblinka death camp.
-During this investigation, they excavated several graves in Treblinka and found quantities of ash, bones and body parts.
-No other investigation had occurred until 2010, when Caroline Sturdy Colls, a forensic archeologist, began a scientific investigation of the grounds.
+During this investigation, they excavated several graves in Treblinka and found quantities of ash, bones, and body parts.
+No other investigation occurred until 2010, when Caroline Sturdy Colls, a forensic archeologist, began a scientific investigation of the grounds.
 Using GPR (Ground Penetrating Radar), Colls has preliminarily identified “a number of buried pits” that are “considerable in size, and very deep, one in particular is 26 by 17 meters [85 by 58 feet].”
 Colls noted, “Another five pits of varying sizes and also at least this deep” are located near the large pit.
 Furthermore, “given their size and location, there is a strong case for arguing that they represent burial areas.”
-Colls’ work is still in early stages.
-As of 2015, Colls has not yet published a formal study on her work at Treblinka.
+Colls work has received accolades and re-sparked public interest in the death camps.